-- 1. To understand the fundamentals of system security. - 2.
-To explore the working principles and utilities of various crypto algorithms including Secret key Cryptography and public key algorithms - 3.
-To understand the various controls available for protection against internet attacks, including integrity check, firewalls, intruder detection systems. - 4.
-To understand, and evaluate different attacks on Open Web Applications and Web services - 5.
-To describe the mechanisms used to provide security in different infrastructure and networks. - 6.
-To perform Security Auditing and Analysis

-- 1. Understand the concept of vulnerabilities, attacks and protection mechanisms. - 2.
-Understand theworking of various crypto algorithms. - 3.
-Analyzevarious controls available for protection against internet attacks. - 4.
-Evaluate different attacks on Open Web Applications and Web services - 5.
-Analyze mechanisms used to provide security in different infrastructure and networks - 6.
-Perform security monitoring and testing of system
+Cours se Prerequisite: Computer Networks Cours se Objectives: 1 To understand the fundamentals of system security.
+2 To explore the working principles and utilities of various crypto algorithms including Secret key Cryptography and public key algorithms 3 To understand the various controls available for protection against internet attacks, including integrity check, firewalls, intruder detection systems.
+4 To understand, and evaluate different attacks on Open Web Applications and Web services 5 To describe the mechanisms used to provide security in different infrastructure and networks.
+6 To perform Security Auditing and Analysis Cours se Outcomes: After successful completion of the course students will be able to: 1 Understand the concept of vulnerabilities, attacks and protection mechanisms.
+2 Understand the working of various crypto algorithms.
+3 Analyze Various controls available for protection against internet attacks.
+4 Evaluate different attacks on Open Web Applications and Web services 5 Analyze mechanisms used to provide security in different infrastructure and networks 6 Perform security monitoring and testing of system